 For Health Care Operations.
 DaVita may use and disclose health information about you for operational purposes.
 For example, your health information may be used by DaVita or disclosed to others in order to:

 Communications.
 DaVita may use and disclose your information to provide appointment reminders, leave a message on your answering machine, or leave a message with an individual who answers the phone at your residence.
 We may, from time to time, contact you to provide information about treatment alternatives or other DaVita health-related benefits and services that may be of interest to you, including information on DaVitaRx (DaVita’s pharmacy), DVA Laboratory Services Inc., Total Renal Laboratories, Inc., RMS Lifeline (DaVita’s vascular access clinics) or DaVita HealthCare Partners LLC (physician practices owned by DaVita).
+In order to better serve you, we may communicate with you about refill reminders and alternative products.
+We may also provide you with informational materials including information about DaVita and its subsidiaries.
+We may also, at times, send you informational materials about a particular product or service that may be helpful for your treatment.
+Material may come from a third party.

 Organ/Tissue Donation.
 Your health information may be used or disclosed for cadaveric organ, eye or tissue donation purposes.